Do I only drink green smoothies during this challenge?

 Will you send me recipes every day?

 We will send recipes with shopping lists for inspiration every Thursday (not daily), but feel free to go crazy and make any green smoothie recipe you like.
 As long as it’s packed with leafy green veggies, fruits and water– you’ve got yourself a green smoothie (even if it’s purplish/brown).

 You will get new recipes every Thursday along with a shopping list and a fun challenge to up your smoothie game.
 If you didn’t receieve it, check your SPAM folder because it was sent out.
 We want to keep this challenge fun, affordable and simple.
 We don’t want to overwhelm you with exhaustive shopping lists and fancy hard-to-find ingredients.

 I haven’t received my shopping list, am I signed-up for the challenge?

-Please check your SPAM folder— some reason these emails like to get lost in there.
-If that’s not the case, make sure you are signed up for the challenge.
-This is different than our weekly email list— the challenge requires a whole new sign up.
-You can do that here: SIGN UP!
+Please check your SPAM folder— some emails like to get lost in there.
+If that’s not the case, make sure you are signed up for the challenge in case you were unsubscribed along the way: 30-Day Green Smoothie Challenge.